 In 1990 he went solo as a singer-songwriter.
 Until this day he released more than ten albums.
 He worked together with many great musicians, such as Dave Peabody, Michael Chapman, Philip Catherine, Jo Bogaert and Jan De Wilde.
 He played on big stages and did support acts for The Kinks and 10cc.

 In the late nineties William picked up his rock ’n’ roll years and started the rockabilly band Blink It.
 They released two swinging albums that were critically acclaimed.
 In those years William also recorded an album with a new formed Irish Coffee and new songs (2004).
 Irish Coffee II went to Bonn (Germany) to play 'Live on Rockpalast' (CD/LP/DVD).
 He also formed a brand new rock ’n’ roll band The Cochrans, together with Rik Vermeir and Kris van der Cammen.
 They played mostly songs from Eddie Cochran and other great fifties heroes.

 Recently William recorded an album with The Moonlovers (2008).
-He is playing with Kloot Per W in Old School, doing covers from rare songs of the great rock music catalogue.
-He started the rock 'n' roll band The Rockabilly Rhythm Revue.
-With Irish Coffee III he plays his songs in a firm hardrock-blues mode.
-Irish Coffee recently recorded the albums 'Revisited' in 2013 and 'When The Owl Cries' in 2015.
+He played with Kloot Per W in Old School, doing covers from rare songs of the great rock music catalogue.
+He had the rock 'n' roll band The Rockabilly Rhythm Revue.
+With Irish Coffee III he played his songs in a firm hardrock-blues mode and recorded the albums 'Revisited' in 2013 and 'When The Owl Cries' in 2015.